huggingface/transformers/docs/source/en/model_doc/fuyu.md

 ## Overview

-The Fuyu model was created by [ADEPT](https://www.adept.ai/blog/persimmon-8b), and authored by Erich Elsen, Augustus Odena, Maxwell Nye, Sağnak Taşırlar, Tri Dao, Curtis Hawthorne, Deepak Moparthi, Arushi Somani.
+The Fuyu model was created by [ADEPT](https://www.adept.ai/blog/fuyu-8b), and authored by Rohan Bavishi, Erich Elsen, Curtis Hawthorne, Maxwell Nye, Augustus Odena, Arushi Somani, Sağnak Taşırlar.

-The authors introduced Fuyu-8B, a decoder model based on the classic transformers architecture, with query and key normalization.
+The authors introduced Fuyu-8B, a decoder-only multimodal model based on the classic transformers architecture, with query and key normalization.
 A linear encoder is added to create multimodal embeddings from image inputs.
-Fuyu-8B is a fully permissively-licensed model with approximately 8 billion parameters, released under the Apache license.
-Some of the key attributes of Fuyu-8B are multimodality (text and image inputs), long context size (16K) and performance.

-The authors showcase their approach to model evaluation, focusing on prompt-based image captioning.

-In terms of model details, the work outlines the architecture and training methodology of Fuyu-8B, providing insights into its design choices, sequence length, and dataset composition.
-The authors present a fast inference code that outperforms traditional implementations through operator fusion and CUDA graph utilization while maintaining code coherence.
-They express their anticipation of how the community will leverage this contribution to drive innovation, hinting at further upcoming releases as part of an ongoing series of developments.
+By treating image tokens like text tokens and using a special image-newline character, the model knows when an image line ends.
+Image positional embeddings are removed.
+This avoids the need for different training phases for various image resolutions.
+With 8 billion parameters and licensed under Apache, Fuyu-8B is notable for its ability to handle both text and images, its impressive context size of 16K, and its overall performance.

 <Tip warning={true}>